pfnet-research/k8s-cluster-simulator/README.md

 }
 ```

-## Related project
+## Related projects

 The design and implementation of this project are inherently inspired by
 [kubernetes](https://github.com/kubernetes/kubernetes), which is licensed under Apache-2.0.
-Moreover, functions in the following files are copied from Kubernetes project and modified so that
+Moreover, functions in the following files were obtained from Kubernetes project and modified so
-they would be compatible with k8s-cluster-simulator.
+that they would be compatible with k8s-cluster-simulator.
 Please see each file for more detail.

 * [kubesim/scheduler/generic_scheduler_k8s.go]
 * [kubesim/queue/priority_queue_k8s.go]
 * [kubesim/util/util_k8s.go]

+Also, the following file was obtained from [containerd](https://github.com/containerd) project.
+Please see the file for more detail.

+* [log/log_containerd.go]